 — I Am Devloper (@iamdevloper) February 17, 2014

-Even if the reason for Linux choosing to replace it is unclear, the most probable reason is probably that it’s too complicated for beginners.
+Even if the reason for developers choosing to replace it is unclear, the most probable reason is that it’s too complicated for beginners.

-The Linux community does many things to attract new users, and if they can’t edit and save a file in a terminal it’s a big problem to keep them.
+The Linux community does many things to attract new users, and if they can’t edit and save a file in a terminal, it’s a major downside to keeping them on that system.

 Vim vs Vi